ytree-project/ytree/doc/source/Examples.rst

 Script: `halo_age.py <_static/halo_age.py>`__

+.. note:: This script includes extra code to make it run within the test suite.
+To run conventionally, remove the lines indicated in the header of script.

 One way to define the age of a halo is by calculating the scale factor when it reached 50% of its current mass.
 This is often referred to as "a50".
 In the example below, this is calculated by linearly